aritraonlinecourse-debug/Feedants-Full-Stack/README.md

 1. Register when registration is open.
 2. Check their registration status.
 3. Cancel an active registration.
-4. Avoid duplicate registrations.
+4. Prevent duplicate registrations.
-5. Register only within the configured registration period.
+5. Register only during the registration period.
-6. Register only when participant capacity is available.
+6. Register only when spots are available.

-Registration rules are enforced by the backend rather than relying only on frontend state.
+These rules are checked by the backend instead of depending only on the frontend.

-The registration collection uses a unique competition-user combination to prevent duplicate registrations.
+A unique competition-user combination is used to prevent duplicate registrations.

-Participant capacity is also checked during the registration operation to provide safer handling when multiple users attempt to register at the same time.
+Participant capacity is also checked during registration so that multiple users registering at nearly the same time do not easily exceed the competition limit.

 ### 2.4 Competition Submission

-The backend supports competition submissions with:
+The backend supports competition submissions.

+It checks:

-1. Verification that the user is registered.
+1. Whether the user is registered.
-2. Validation of the competition submission period.
+2. Whether submissions are currently open.
-3. HTTP/HTTPS URL validation.
+3. Whether the submitted URL uses HTTP or HTTPS.
-4. Protection against duplicate submissions.
+4. Whether the user has already submitted an entry.
-5. User-specific submission retrieval.
+5. The user's submission for a specific competition.

-The submission functionality becomes available according to the competition's lifecycle.
+Submission availability depends on the competition lifecycle.

 ### 2.5 Saved Competitions

 Users can:

-1. Save competitions.
+1. Save a competition.
-2. Remove saved competitions.
+2. Remove a saved competition.
 3. Check whether a competition is already saved.
 4. View saved competitions from the dashboard.

-Saved competition information is stored against the corresponding user in MongoDB.
+Saved competitions are stored in the user's MongoDB record.

 ### 2.6 User Dashboard

-The dashboard provides access to:
+The dashboard provides:

 1. User information.
 2. Registered competitions.
 3. Saved competitions.
-4. Competition-specific registration status.
+4. Registration status.
 5. Profile information.
-6. Profile information updates.
+6. Profile update functionality.

 ### 2.7 Validation and Error Handling

-The backend validates important application operations, including:
+The backend validates important requests, including:

 1. MongoDB ObjectId values.
 2. Competition existence.
 3. User existence.
-4. Registration lifecycle.
+4. Registration timing.
 5. Participant capacity.
-6. Submission lifecycle.
+6. Submission timing.
 7. Submission URL format.
 8. Duplicate registrations.
 9. Duplicate submissions.